Repairing the Breach: Transformative Possibilities for Dismantling Racism

 - To examine how our "self-other" understandings are constructed through the culture (the stuff, standards, and processes of interpretation).

-IV. transformative possibilities for eliminating racism, imagined and embodied
+III. transformative possibilities for eliminating racism, imagined and embodied

 In this session we explore an "ethic of risk"––identifying why we have not risked challenging the racial status quo, what mature moral action requires of us, and which steps we can take to deal with the problem of racial privilege.
 We will come to recognize the misery that systems of privilege cause, thereby imposing moral responsibility on us.